Pantheon quarter

 It celebrates the victory of the emperor against three ancient Germanic populations (Quadi, Marks and Sarmatians).

-The column is 42 meters high, and if unwind the spiral with the decorations would be more than 100 meters long.
+The column is 42 meters high, and if unwind the spiral with the decorations would be more than 100 meters long (110 yards).

-The bas relief display and narrate the wars of the emperor with the three Germanic populations: they are fought, subdued, and also forgiven, and made loyal to Rome.
+The bas relief displays and narrate the wars of the emperor with the three Germanic populations: they are fought, subdued, and finally forgiven, making them loyal allies of Rome.

 The entire building is ornated with the coat of arms of the Barberini family (three bees, symbolozing the operosity of the family), from which several popes originated.